 If you do not have a lawyer, help is available from this website by providing:

-- information about different legal topics
+- information about different legal topics can be found here.

-- information about different types of court documents (forms)
+- information about different types of court documents (forms) can be found here.

-- court documents (forms) to download for preparing
+- court documents (forms) to download for preparing can be found here.

 - links to legal referral and legal research websites can be found on the Web Links and Legislation on the right

 Court staff can also help by providing general information about the court and about the rules and procedures that are part of the court process, although they may not know the answers to all questions.
 Questions can be answered best, if court staff are given accurate, clear and current information.
 In providing any kind of information, the court and court staff must remain impartial.
 They cannot take sides or help one party in a dispute to present their case against the other party.
 Most importantly, court staff – whether legally trained or not – are not permitted to give legal advice.